ajeeth-b/aws-cicd-flask-demo/README.md

 this line is added to test the action of codedeploy on reverting the repo..

 this line is added to test what happes when we manually stopp transaction in the codedeploy.

+this lines is added while deleting tha pipline.